 The school has a written policy called "Public Concerns and Complaints", which is in the Guffey School Student-Parent Handbook which is also on the school's website.
 Our school families receive a copy of the handbook at registration and are required to return a signature page that states that the families have read and agree to the school's policies and procedures.
-The policy states that if you have a grievance or complaint, the 1st line of communication is with your student's teacher, if the issue is not resolved with the teacher then the 2nd line of communication is with the Principal/Administrator, and if the issue still remains unresolved, the 3rd line of communication is to the school board.
+The policy states that if you have a grievance or complaint, the 1st line of communication is with your student's teacher, if the issue is not resolved with the teacher then the 2nd line of communication is to the school board.
 When a complaint gets to the board level, the board requires a written grievance to be prepared in which the issue is described with a citation (if possible) of the contract, policy or procedure that was violated.
 I believe that our policy is clear because it defines the process step-by-step.
 In most cases, grievances and complaints are successfully dealt with at the 1st or 2nd line of communication.